openregister/registry-data/README.md

 # Registers Registry

-This repository contains the master copies of all registers currently managed by GDS in the Registers Serialisation Format.
+This repository contains the master copies of all registers currently hosted by GDS in the Registers Serialisation Format.

 To extract information from them you can use the [Registers